 Episode 8: Scientist Jon Brodie

-Jon Brodie has been studying the world’s coral reefs for more than 30 years and is a leading expert on the impacts of run-off and water quality.
+The late Jon Brodie studied the world’s coral reefs for more than 30 years and was a leading expert on the impacts of run-off and water quality.

 Introduction: The Great Barrier Reef needs to be fighting fit to cope with climate change.
 While the world takes action to address climate change, improving water quality is the best thing we can do to increase the Reef’s resilience.
 Run-off from the neighbouring catchment can cause all sorts of problems when pollutants end up in delicately balanced reef ecosystems in his podcast series we talk to farmers scientists extension officers and local experts to hear their water quality perspectives.

 Jon Brodie: My name’s Jon Brodie, Iam a professorial research fellow at the Centre of Excellence for Coral Reef Studies at James Cook University in Townsville.
 My role and it has been for many decades is to do research and be involved in management of water quality in the Great Barrier Reef and I've been doing that through positions at universities and at the Great Barrier Reef Marine Park Authority for many years.

 Vanessa: Jon can you tell us about the global challenge of water quality?

 Jon: Yes the problems are similar everywhere particularly for coral reefs but for other marine systems as well.
 For coral reefs, the combined issues of run-off from land, discharge of sewerage, some places around big cities and climate change are affecting coral reefs everywhere no matter where it is.
 They are all affected whether it’s in Madagascar, Indonesia or Japan or the Red Sea in Yemen where I worked or Fiji.
 A similar set of issues, of course locally they vary depending whether you have a sort of run-off you have, whether it’s a big city with sewerage discharge and climate change has somewhat different effects in different places as well.